2018 3-Week TRIPS TO GUINEA

 Air transportation is not included in the trip fee.
 You must arrange for and purchase your own roundtrip ticket to Guinea.

 Lodging is included and will vary based on locale.
 In Conakry, lodging will be dormitory-style.
-In villages, lodging will be in traditional huts and dwellings without access to western toilets or showers.
+In villages, lodging will be in traditional huts and dwellings.
+In some cases there will be no access to western toilets or showers.
 Tents and/or mosquito netting are recommended.

 Three meals a day will be provided in Conakry, and in the villages.
 Vegetarians and special dietary needs can be accommodated with advance notice.